nodejitsu/overwatch/README.md

 the couches it watches.
 It has a fairly simple api that allows you to easily watch and monitor `bi-directional` replication.

+Please note that we currently make the assumption that these databases are already replicating and we are just monitoring that this assumption is true.

 ## Design

 The design here is based around a [hub-and-spoke] concept of replication.
 This